-Another option for getting telephone counseling is to use a subscription-based online therapy service.
-You may have already heard of popular online therapy services like BetterHelp.com and ReGain.US.
-Subscription-based therapy services like these provide access to critical mental health counseling and other related support services for a set fee that is charged by the week, month, or other designated time frame.
+One option for getting telephone counseling is to use a subscription-based online therapy service.
+You may have already heard of popular online therapy services like BetterHelp and Regain.

-The fees charged for subscription-based therapy are substantially lower than traditional in-office therapy sessions.
-For example, in the United States, in-office therapy sessions typically range from $65.00 an hour to as high as $200.00 an hour.
-The rate is normally on the higher end of the spectrum for specialized sessions or in cities and states with high costs-of-living.
+The fees charged for subscription-based remote therapy tend to be substantially lower than the fees for traditional in-office therapy sessions.
+For example, in the United States, in-office therapy sessions typically range from $65 an hour to $200 an hour.
+The rate is generally on the higher end of the spectrum for specialized sessions or in cities and states with high costs of living.

 Who Is Distance Therapy Good For?

-People who are feeling emotionally overwhelmed and aren't sure where to turn often reach out to free or subscription-based counseling services to get support.
-Most times, people are just looking for another point of view or human contact with another person to reassure them they can resolve the issues that are facing.
+People who are experiencing mental health concerns or relationship questions often reach out to free or subscription-based counseling services to get support.
+Oftentimes, people are just looking for another point of view or contact with another person to reassure them they can resolve the challenges they are facing.

-Individuals use free phone counseling and subscription-based therapy to gain insights into personal behaviors, relationships, and to learn about other support options and services that they can use to mitigate their mental health-related issues.
+Some people use free phone counseling and subscription-based therapy to gain insights into personal behaviors and relationships and to learn about other support options and services that they can use to mitigate their mental health concerns.

-People who are suffering from anxiety, depression, post-traumatic stress disorder (PTSD), and other chronic mental health-related conditions often reach out for phone support during times of crisis, confusion, or overwhelm to get advice or reminders on how to regain their composure in-between therapy sessions or other medical appointments.
+Also, people who are experiencing anxiety, depression, post-traumatic stress disorder (PTSD), and other chronic mental health conditions often reach out for phone support during times of crisis, confusion, or overwhelm to get advice or reminders on how to regain their composure in between therapy sessions or other medical appointments.

 Dating And Married Couples